Innofactor/xrm-api/README.md

 The module was named `dynamicscrm-api` and was created as part of [KidoZen](http://www.kidozen.com) project, as a connector for its Enterprise API feature in year 2013.
 The module was updated and renamed to `xrm-api` by [Innofactor AB](http://www.innofactor.se) in 2016.

-Code was exported from https://npmjs.com/ database and caredully saved in `git` repository preserving history as much as possible.
+Code was exported from https://npmjs.com/ database and carefully saved in `git` repository preserving history as much as possible.
 Fork was done after trying reach original maintainers at *KidoZen* with propose update original package `dynamicscrm-api` and receiving no answer.
 All copyrights are preserved in `LICENSE` file as well in the `package.json`.

 Main differences from original module: